How to Report Fake Marriott Robocalls

 6. Once available, DoNotPay will share the scammers’ information with you

-Upon your demand, we can then generate a compensation request letter on your behalf or help you file a claim to sue the scammers.
+Upon your demand, we can then generate a compensation request letter on your behalf or help you file a claim to send demand letters to the scammers.
 The fraudsters will likely want to avoid going to court, so you may receive a settlement offer.

 At the moment, Robo Revenge is applicable only for calls operated from the U.S. Illicit robocalls coming from abroad often escape persecution because they fall outside American federal and state jurisdiction.